Water Heater Not Working? Repair or Replace 2026

 How do I know if my water heater needs to be replaced?

-Replace your water heater if: it’s over 10–12 years old, you see rust-colored water, the tank is leaking, you’ve had multiple repairs in the past two years, or the cost of repair exceeds $500 on a unit over 8 years old.
+Replace your water heater if: it’s over 10, 12 years old, you see rust-colored water, the tank is leaking, you’ve had multiple repairs in the past two years, or the cost of repair exceeds $500 on a unit over 8 years old.
 A leaking tank cannot be repaired and must be replaced immediately.

 Does Hartzell’s install tankless water heaters?

 Yes.
-We install gas tankless water heaters for whole-house and point-of-use applications.
+I install gas tankless water heaters for whole-house and point-of-use applications.
 Tankless units provide unlimited hot water and typically last 20+ years.
 In Oklahoma’s hard water, annual descaling is recommended to maintain efficiency.
 Call 405-375-4822 for a free estimate on tankless installation.

 What water heater brands does Hartzell’s install?